AND-gates in ZX-calculus: Spider Nest Identities and QBC-completeness: AND-gates and spider nest identities

-In this section, using the AND-gate representation, we derive a decomposition theorem for large $\pi/4$-phase gadgets into smaller phase gadgets, which has been shown to be very useful in reducing T-count with ZX-calculus \cite{HarnyNiel}.
-For this purpose, in addition to the rules listed in the figures of previous section, we assume the following decomposition of small phase gadgets using AND-gates:
+In this section, using the AND-gate representation and rules presented in the previous section, we derive so-called spider nest identities which have been shown to be of vital importance in reducing T-count with ZX-calculus \cite{nielbianwang, nielbianwangtqc}.
+For this purpose, in addition to the rules listed in the figures of previous section, we assume the following equality with AND-gates:

 where $\alpha \in [0, 2\pi)$.
-Its correctness can be verified by plugging the standard basis (in ZX form) onto the top of the leftmost line on both sides.
+It can be checked that the two diagrams on both sides of (\ref{gadget-and}) have the same standard interpretation up to some scalar.
 If we plug \beginpgfgraphicnamed{TikZit/ket0} } \endpgfgraphicnamed and \beginpgfgraphicnamed{TikZit/bra0} } \endpgfgraphicnamed respectively onto the bottom and top of the leftmost lines of both sides of (\ref{gadget-and}), then we get: